 If you have some question about user interaction with your website that can be answered with numbers, turn to quantitative data.

-Qualitative data, by contrast, attempts to convey something about each user’s subjective experience on your website.
+Qualitative data, by contrast, attempts to convey something about each user’s subjective experience on your mobile app or website.
 These data can take the form of:

 - Surveys given to users asking them to comment on their experiences with your website or give their thoughts about specific pages.

-- Heat maps that show which parts of which pages users tend to most focus their attention and their cursors.
+- Heat maps that show which parts of which pages or app sections users tend to most focus their attention and their cursors.

 - Information about user behavior on each page, like rage clicking, aimless wandering.